cgreenhalgh/baardskeerder/README.rst

 =============
 Baardskeerder
 =============

+This fork is intended for a variant of Baardskeerder to run on Mirage_.
+The persistent back-end is intended to be a Mirage OS.Devices.blkif and an API facade is intended to provide a mutable key-value API analogous to OS.Devices.kv_ro.
+Status is just starting; some delta are likely to be from this variant_.

 Baardskeerder is a so-called Copy-on-Write B-tree_ (aka Append-only B-tree), a fully-persistent datastructure which can be implemented using nothing but append writes towards the storage medium on which the data is stored.